djm89uk/djm89uk.github.io/picogym_re.md

     }
 }
 ```
-## vault-door-6
+## vault-door-6 (350 pts)
-Author: Mark E. Haase
+- Author: Mark E. Haase
+- 350 points
 ### Description
 This vault uses an XOR encryption scheme.
 The source code for this vault is here: VaultDoor6.java
 ### Hints
-If X ^ Y = Z, then Z ^ Y = X. Write a program that decrypts the flag based on this fact.
+1. If X ^ Y = Z, then Z ^ Y = X. Write a program that decrypts the flag based on this fact.
 ### Attachments
+1. VaultDoor6.java
 ```js
 \\ VaultDoor6.java
 import java.util.*;